CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex01_Explore_Purview_Audit.md

 - **Task 6:** Revisit your search and review results

-### Estimated Timing: 120 Minutes

 ## Task 1: Sign in and open the Microsoft Purview portal

-In this task, you'll assign preset security policies for Exchange Online Protection (EOP) and Microsoft Defender for Office 365 in the Microsoft 365 security portal.
+In this task you'll sign in to the Microsoft Purview portal and access the Audit solution.

 1. In the **Microsoft Edge** browser, navigate to the **Microsoft Defender XDR portal** at [Microsoft Defender XDR portal](https://security.microsoft.com).